Hey, I hope you are having a great Monday.

-How The Time Changes Affect Us
+How Time Changes Affect Us

-Circadian Rhythms control our internal body clocks including our sleep and waking cycles.
-The common theory is that our Circadian Rhythm correlates to the sun’s cycle.
+Circadian rhythms control our internal body clocks, including our sleep and waking cycles.
+The common theory is that our circadian rhythm correlates to the sun’s cycle.

-Disruptions to our Circadian Rhythm cause insomnia, loss of energy, loss of appetite, and hormone imbalances.
-Some people experience an increase in headaches and depression after a time change.
-Studies indicate that traffic accidents also increase as we transition to Standard Time.
+Disruptions to our circadian rhythm cause insomnia, loss of energy, loss of appetite, and hormone imbalances.
+Some people experience an increase in headaches and depression after a time change Studies indicate that traffic accidents also increase as we transition to Standard Time.

-The time change is part of our lives.
+Time change is part of our lives.
 However, we can calibrate our internal body clocks.
 These ten tips help ensure an easier transition from Daylight Savings Time to Standard Time.

-#1 – Adjust Your Sleep Pattern Gradually
+1. Adjust Your Sleep Pattern Gradually

 Anticipate the change and slowly adjust your sleep and wake schedule accordingly.
 While the change is only one hour, many people have trouble sleeping on both ends of the time change.

 2. Be Aware of Increased Risk of Traffic Accidents

 During the winter, the nights get longer and the days shorter.
 This natural change feels more abrupt during the transition between Daylight Savings to Standard time.
 It is suddenly darker driving to and from work.
 According to the University of Newcastle, this decreased visibility also increases traffic accidents.
 Be extra careful when driving and extra budget time for a safe commute.

 During November, many people experience seasonal depression.
 Daily exercise boosts moods and helps our internal body clocks adjust to the new seasons and time changes.
 Any moderate to vigorous activity helps, but exercise outside is especially effective.